Physical abuse

 Physical abuse is any intentional act causing injury or trauma to another person or animal by way of bodily contact.
-In most cases, children are the victims of physical abuse, but adults can also be victims, as in cases of domestic violence or workplace aggression.
+Both children and adults can be victims of physical abuse, as in cases of domestic violence or workplace aggression.
 Alternative terms sometimes used include physical assault or physical violence, and may also include sexual abuse.
 Physical abuse may involve more than one abuser, and more than one victim.

 Forms

 Physical abuse means any non-accidental act or behavior causing injury, trauma, or other physical suffering or bodily harm.
 Abusive acts toward children can often result from parents' attempts at child discipline through excessive corporal punishment.

 Causes

 A number of causes of physical abuse against children have been identified, the most common of which, according to Mash and Wolfe, being: